Click the ICON if you are ready to apply to a degree program. We offer online applications for a streamlined process.

 Total credits: 48

-** A CPE unit must be approved by the Professor of Pastoral Care and may only be taken from an accredited program with either the Association of Clinical Pastoral Education (ACPE) or the College of Pastoral Supervision and Psychotherapy (CPSP) (3 or 6 credit hours).
+** A CPE unit must be approved by the Director of the Center for Pastoral Wholeness & Chaplaincy Studies and may only be taken from an accredited program with either the Association of Clinical Pastoral Education (ACPE) or the College of Pastoral Supervision and Psychotherapy (CPSP).

 Note: Within the area of specialization no more than three courses may transfer in from another accredited seminary.